Escartem/AmongUsCheatClient/README.md

 ## About the client

+## If you want to contribute to the project, look up the CONTRIBUTING.md file for more infos

 ## :warning: This client is NOT a virus, it is detected as one for most of antivirus because of the injector and the methods used in the files.
 If you don't trust me read the code by yourself.

 ## :warning: Make sure you use the correct version of the client depending of the version of your game.